 Another principle for the placement headboard is to avoid putting it against a wall that has a bathroom or toilet the other side.
 These are places where the waste and dirt goes so it’s not the best in terms of good energy.

-Symmetry creates good feng shui within the bedroom.
+Symmetry creates good Feng Shui within the bedroom.
 So if you have the bed in the command position having a nightstand either side creates good balance and harmony.
 The nightstands don’t have to be matching but similar in size and style for symmetry.
+So you can mix and match your furniture to a degree.

 Our bedroom is the space we usually get dressed and ready in so having a mirror in the space is usual.
 However mirror placement is key.
 The mirror should not be directly facing the bed.
 It implies that there is a stranger in the bed with you.
 The same rule applies for anything shiny and reflective you might have directly opposite your bed in the room.